-Throughout their nearly twenty-year history, the band has played at numerous venues from intimate concerts, larger festival stages and benefits.
+Throughout their nearly twenty-year history, the band has played at numerous venues from weddings, private parties and intimate concerts to larger festival stages and benefits.
 Soul Purpose has headlined at the famed Daryl's House Club, Pawling, NY, iconic Towne Crier Cafe, Beacon, NY, historic Colony, Woodstock, NY and renowned Falcon, Marlboro, NY.
-The band has opened for such prominent artists as Grammy Award Nominee and Blues Music Award Nominee, Shemekia Copeland; Grammy Award Nominee Singer/Songwriter Blues Album, Slam Allen and the Chris O’Leary Band.
+The band has also opened for such prominent artists as Grammy Award Nominee and Blues Music Award Nominee, Shemekia Copeland; Grammy Award Nominee Singer/Songwriter Blues Album, Slam Allen and the Chris O’Leary Band.

 Described by the Huguenot Herald as “a smokin’ band whose joyous renditions of R&B, Soul and Swing will lift your heart, gathering the boisterous energy of a dancing crowd and channeling it into a melodic explosion”, Soul Purpose delivers a visceral rhythm and soul sound to an ever-growing fan base.

-Also find us on Facebook and track us on Bandsintown.
+Also find us on Facebook, Instagram and Youtube.

 SARA ESPINOSA, Lead Vocals